Midland Electric Light and Power Company: Abolition

-The Midland Electric Light and Power Company Limited and the Midland Counties Electric Supply Company Limited were abolished in 1948 under the provisions of the Electricity Act 1947 which nationalised the electricity supply industry.
+The Midland Electric Light and Power Company and the Midland Counties Electric Supply Company were abolished in 1948 under the provisions of the Electricity Act 1947 which nationalised the electricity supply industry.
 The main distribution system was vested in the Midlands Electricity Board.

 The company was one of five electricity undertakings that operated over large geographical areas.
-Its assets were divided between two or more Area Electricity Boards.
+Its assets were divided between two or more area electricity boards.
 The five companies were: